 Ginger Lemon Iced Tea – so so refreshing!
-With the sour lemon, strong ginger and paired with a little bit of mint, it’s Summer in a glass.
-Alongside mojito, this is my go to Summer drink.
+With the sour lemon, strong ginger and paired with a little bit of mint, it’s summer in a glass.
+This is even refined sugar-free!
+Alongside mojito, this is my go to summer drink.
 Although this one’s non-alcoholic, which is just all the better really.
-We don’t need alcohol to dehydrate this Summer refreshment.
+We don’t need alcohol to dehydrate this summer refreshment.

 But we can of course, I’d totally do it for brunch or just because – but not everyday?
 Let’s leave the question mark just there.
 There’s always something missing in a virgin mojito, but that is not the case for this ginger lemon iced tea.

 Other iced tea and summer drink recipes I can recommend to cope with the summer heat are these: